AppleBreak1/Z390-Designare-Customac/README.md

 - SmallTreeIntel82576.kext (i211 ethernet; this kext is no longer required since Monterey 12.3; is natively supported)

    Note: Since Monterey 12.3.0, AppleEthernetE1000 driver kit natively attaches to i211 ethernet.
-However, if AppleVTD is not enabled, system will          experience freeze, crash, and etc. To avoid having these issues, we need to enable AppleVTD.
+However, if the ethernet port is occupied without having AppleVTD enabled, the system will experience freeze, crash, and etc. To avoid having these issues, we need to enable AppleVTD.

-    Enable AppleVTD
+    Enabling AppleVTD

         - Enable VT-d in BIOS,
         - Set DisableIoMapper to false